sderev/wslshot/README.md

 ### Output

-Upon success, the command outputs the new path in Markdown format:
+Upon success, the command outputs the new path in your configured output style (Markdown by default).
+Override per run with `--output-style`:

 ```
 ![<uuid>.gif](/assets/images/<uuid>.gif)